about me

 Educated at the Cavendish School, Hemel Hempstead and Lancaster University (Furness College), I undertook my doctorate at Goldsmiths, University of London.

-I have worked in careers advice, youth and community work, and education projects.
-The first of these was a Department of Education and Science (DES) developmental project focused on political education and based at the National Association of Youth Clubs (1978-81).
+I have worked in careers advice, youth and community work, and education programmes.
+The first of the latter was a Department of Education and Science, England (DES) funded developmental project focused on political education.
+It was based at the National Association of Youth Clubs (1978-81).

-A second DES project took me to the YMCA National College.
-It involved joining a team to build a new distance learning programme focused on the professional training of youth and community workers.
-I left thirty-nine years later!
+A second DES developmental project (1981-85) took me to the YMCA National College.
+The team’s task was to develop and run a new distance learning programme focused on the professional training of youth and community workers.
+Thirty-nine years later, in 2020, I left the College.
 Major reductions in government support for community learning and development, as well as for work with young people, meant the programme and the College were headed for closure.
+[The College finally shut its doors in 2025].

 Jamaica Road by Sarflondonunc – flickr/ccnyncnd2